Super education for WA Police

 Accelerated contributions

 If you’re a Gold State Super member between 45 and 55 years of age and employed as a Police Officer, you can apply to contribute an additional amount.
+For details, see the Gold State Super essentials brochure.

 For more information, please read our webinar help guide.